 - Rubber non-skid pad for traction.

-- Easily adjust splint width and angle for perfect fit.
+- Easily adjust splint width and angle for the perfect fit.

-- Lighter, stronger splint design is rugged enough fir even the most active dog.
+- Lighter, stronger splint design is rugged enough for even the most active dog.

 - Available in five different sizes to accommodate pets of all builds.